-The Government of Rwanda has a positive image of Germany.
-Relations are good and pragmatic, and Germany is regarded as a partner with no hidden economic or political agenda.
-A nostalgic view is often taken of the German colonial era because it now lies in the distant past and is seen to offer a sharp contrast with Belgian colonial rule.
-The swift assistance provided by Germany following the genocide and civil war of 1994 is remembered and continues to be appreciated by Rwandans.
+Germany and Rwanda enjoy close and pragmatic relations, with Germany generally regarded by Rwanda as a partner with no hidden economic or political agenda.
+A nostalgic view is often taken of the German colonial era because it now lies in the distant past and is seen to offer a sharp contrast to Belgian colonial rule.
+The swift assistance provided by Germany following the genocide and civil war of 1994 has not been forgotten and continues to be appreciated by Rwandans.

-Development cooperation focuses on the priority areas of decentralisation, good governance, sustainable economic development including vocational training and public finance management.
-In addition, the German Government is providing support to Rwanda in areas including energy generation and transmission, commodity certification, peacebuilding and reconciliation.
+Bilateral development cooperation focuses on decentralisation, good governance, sustainable economic development, including vocational training, and public financial management.
+In addition, the German Government provides support to Rwanda in areas including energy generation and transmission, commodity certification, peacebuilding and reconciliation.

 At the decentralised level, Land Rhineland-Palatinate has maintained a close partnership with Rwanda since 1982 and has its own coordination office in Kigali.
 Churches, schools, universities, universities of applied sciences, associations, companies and social groups such as sports clubs and educational institutions are involved in the partnership.
 This unique promotion of exchange between civil societies complements intergovernmental cooperation.